 To combat inaccurate data in both systems, organizations turn to data cleansing projects on an annual or biannual basis.
 However, considering how long this process can take, odds are that by the time the data is scrubbed clean, a segment of those freshly cleaned contacts are already obsolete.

 What both tools lack in this case is relationship intelligence automation (RIA).
-Through RIA, manual data entry, management, and analysis is eliminated, keeping contact data and insights accurate in both systems.
+Through RIA, manual data entry, management, and analysis are eliminated, keeping contact data and insights accurate in both systems.
 This enables a more holistic and seamless marketing and sales handoff process that speeds up sales cycles and saves valuable time.

-Accelerate Your Deal Velocity With CRM and Marketing Automation
+Accelerate Your Deal Velocity with CRM and Marketing Automation

 The misalignment of sales and marketing teams costs businesses $1 trillion each year due to lost productivity and wasted efforts, according to HubSpot.
 If your CRM and marketing automation software are also misaligned, you can expect that number to rise due to longer sales cycles, inaccurate forecasts, and more.

-A well aligned CRM and marketing automation system can have huge impacts on your sales cycle, including:
+A well-aligned CRM and marketing automation system can have huge impacts on your sales cycle, including:

 - Increased lead and deal velocity with more client touch points